knee-cola/jest-mock-fetch/README.md

 At the bottom of this page you can find [additional examples](#additional-examples).

 # `fetch` mock API
-In addition to mock `fetch` itslef being a spy, it also has additional public methods, which are intended to facilitate mocking:
+In addition to mock `fetch` itself being a spy, it also has additional public methods, which are intended to facilitate mocking:
 * `mockResponse` - simulates a server (web service) response
 * `mockError` - simulates a (network/server) error
 * `lastReqGet` - returns extended info about the most recent request